chintan3540/qp-assessment/README.md

 Once installed, you can run the app locally.

-after npm i code run locally and you do using docker then run below command

 🐳 Docker Support
 To use Docker, you can either pull the pre-built image or use Docker Compose: